 Helen Keller's Legacy

-Established in 1915, Helen Keller International is the world’s premier international not-for-profit organization dedicated to preventing blindness and reducing malnutrition.
-Working worldwide, we combat the root causes and extended consequences of blindness and malnutrition by establishing affordable and sustainable programs that are based on scientific evidence, original research and an unwavering determination to succeed against challenges that are all too often overlooked.
+Founded by Helen Keller in 1915, Helen Keller International is one of the world’s premier international not-for-profit organizations dedicated to preventing blindness and reducing malnutrition.
+Working worldwide, we combat the root causes and extended consequences of blindness and malnutrition by establishing affordable and sustainable programs that are based on scientific evidence, original research and an unwavering determination to succeed against challenges that can too often be seen as insurmountable.

 The results of our efforts are dramatic and wide-ranging.
 They perpetuate the indomitable spirit of Helen Keller, whose words continue to frame our values, and to guide us today: